brunchstudio/pytvpaint/docs/usage/rendering.md

 # rendering from the clip, using the clip's timeline
 george.tv_save_sequence('out.#.png', 0, 4)
-# => renders a correct sequence of 5 frames with a range of (53-57) (as seen in the timeline in the Clip's UI)
+# => renders a correct sequence of 5 frames with a range of (53-57)
+# (as seen in the timeline in the Clip's UI)

 # rendering from the project, using the project's timeline
 george.tv_project_save_sequence('out.#.png', start=6, end=10)
-# => renders a correct sequence of 6 frames with a range of (59-63) (as seen in the timeline in the Project's UI)
+# => renders a correct sequence of 6 frames with a range of (59-63)
+# (as seen in the timeline in the Project's UI)
 ```

 ### Rendering the camera

-!!! tip
+!!!
+Tip

     Rendering the camera does not affect the timeline, however only `tv_project_save_sequence` has an option to render the
     camera.
 So you'll have to use the project and it's range to render any frames with the camera.

 ### Invalid Ranges

-An invalid range can be provided to both functions and instead of raising an error, both will render some frames.
+TVPaint does not raise an error when provided with an invalid range, and such a range can be provided to both rendering
+functions and both will render some frames, though often the incorrect ones.
-Here we will try to describe the observed behavior when encountering an invalid range.
+Here we will try to describe what an invalid is and the observed behavior when encountering an invalid range.

-!!! info
+!!!
+Info

     A rendering range is considered invalid if it starts before the Project's or Clip's start frame and ends after
     the Project's or Clip's end frame